s2n-cnit/nfvcl-ng/README.md

 ### Install

 Enter NFVCL folder and run setup.sh, this script will:
-- Install uvicorn, Poetry, Redis and MongoDB.
+- Install uvicorn, uv, Redis and MongoDB.
 - Configure Redis to listen from all interfaces
-- Install dependencies using Poetry
+- Install dependencies using uv
 ```
 cd nfvcl-ng
 chmod +x ./setup.sh